 5.7 As well as processing Personal Data, we also process data about any services we provide to you, and data about interactions between us and you.
 These sets of data are kept in a record for the purpose of supplementing one another.

 5.8 We may collect and use Personal Data for the purpose of passing on Curriculum Vitaes to prospective employers.
 We will always ask for your written permission before passing on your information to potential employers.

 5.9 We may also process data about you where it is available from public sources including, but not limited to, Social Media, and Public Records.
 You agree and declare that it is entirely your sole responsibility to manage your own privacy, including your own privacy settings on social media.
-You accept that Ninox Limited and Heart Talent are in no way liable whatsoever for any outcomes or consequences regarding information you have failed to keep private, particularly in regards to social media.
+You accept that Heart Talent are in no way liable whatsoever for any outcomes or consequences regarding information you have failed to keep private, particularly in regards to social media.

 5.10 We may use processed data, for example, to tailor and improve your experience of and the quality of the services we offer, improve our website (and other services and marketing materials), and for market research.
 We may also maintain a personalised profile of your role and interests so that we can inform you of services or events that may be of interest to you.